r4victor/tenthousandmeters/content/blog/python_bts_01.md

            22 RETURN_VALUE
 ```

 On line one we define function `f` by making a function from something called code object and binding name `f` to it.
-We don't see the bytecode of the function `f` that returns incremented argument.
+We don't see the bytecode of the function `f` that returns an incremented argument.

 The pieces of code that are executed as a single unit like a module or a function body are called code blocks.
 CPython stores information about what a code block does in a structure called code object.
-It contains the bytecode and such things as lists of variables' names used within the block.
+It contains the bytecode and such things as lists of names of variables used within the block.
 To run a module or to call a function means to start evaluating a corresponding code object.

 #### function object